Nitrile: From organic halides and cyanide salts

 Two salt metathesis reactions are popular for laboratory scale reactions.
 In the Kolbe nitrile synthesis, alkyl halides undergo nucleophilic aliphatic substitution with alkali metal cyanides.
 Aryl nitriles are prepared in the Rosenmund-von Braun synthesis.

 In general, metal cyanides combine with alkyl halides to give a mixture of the nitrile and the isonitrile, although appropriate choice of counterion and temperature can minimize the latter.
 An alkyl sulfate obviates the problem entirely, particularly in nonaqueous conditions (the Pelouze synthesis).

+In the Kolbe nitrile synthesis (a nucleophilic substitution reaction), an alkanonitrile and an alkali halide are formed from a reactive halocarbons and an alkali cyanide (sodium cyanide or potassium cyanide).
+The reaction is particularly suitable for primary, allylic, and benzylic halides.
+Secondary alkyl halides provide lower yields, whereas tertiary halides undergo exclusively elimination reaction instead of substitution.
+In addition to halides, substrates bearing other good leaving groups may also be employed.
+In contrast to alkali cyanides, silver cyanide is unsuitable for nitrile synthesis, as it preferentially forms isonitriles.
+An example of the Kolbe nitrile synthesis is the reaction of methyl iodide with sodium cyanide to yield acetonitrile and sodium iodide: